CodingBubble/projectillm_backend/README.md

 1. Create a MySql Database and use import the database.sql file
 2. Change the connection settings in the api_conn_settings.json file
-3. (optional) Set up the Port-Settings in the server_setting.json file
+3. (optional) Set up the Port-Settings in the server_setting.json file 4 Install the Dependencies (mysql, express)
-4. Start the Node App with by calling index.js
+5. Start the Node App with by calling index.js